mikediessner/nubo/docs/_source/bayesian_optimisation.rst

 where the uncertainty of the Gaussian process is high, and the latter by areas where the posterior mean of the Gaussian process is high.
-This exploration-exploitation trade-off ensures that Bayesian optimisation does not converge to the first (potentially local) maximum it encounters, but efficently explores the full input space.
+This exploration-exploitation trade-off ensures that Bayesian optimisation does not converge to the first (potentially local) maximum it encounters, but efficiently explores the full input space.

 Analytical acquisition functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^